cornell-medium/django-backend/README.md

 `git clone https://github.com/cornell-medium/django-backend`

-2. Setup the `static` submodule, which connects this repo to the [frontend repo](https://github.com/cornell-medium/medium-frontend).
-All HTML documents, stylesheets, and client-side scripts are managed in the frontend repo.
-You can setup the submodule with:

-`git submodule update --init --recursive`

-3. Navigate into the backend directory:
+2. Navigate into the backend directory:

 `cd django-backend`

-4. Setup a virtual environment for the project by running:
+3. Setup a virtual environment for the project by running:

 `virtualenv venv`

-5. Now go ahead and activate the virtual environment:
+4. Now go ahead and activate the virtual environment:

 `source venv/bin/activate`

-6. With the virtual enviornment setup and activated, install the project dependencies:
+5. With the virtual enviornment setup and activated, install the project dependencies:

 `pip install -r requirements.txt`

-7. Add the Django secret key to the project - you'll have to talk to somebody who already has it setup.
+6. Add the Django secret key to the project - you'll have to talk to somebody who already has it setup.
 Put the secret key in the file `secret.py` in the root of the project.

-8. Run the database migrations:
+7. Run the database migrations:

 `python manage.py migrate --run-syncdb`